After lymph node removal

 For many people, getting back to normal after surgery is straightforward.

-For others, depending on how much their surgery has affected them, or if they’re having other treatment, it may be more complicated.
+For others it may be more complicated, depending on how the surgery has affected them, or if they’re having other treatment.
 In time, and with the right support, people often find that they can adjust to any changes.

 Skincare in the sun